FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **Week2:**
 In Week2 we narrowed the ideas down and developed a more precise understanding on what each idea would mean.

+I also continued doing the c exercises ([INES-REPO](https://github.com/FontysVenlo/ines-course-exercises-Louis-Legere)).

 **Week3:**
 In Week3 we decided on the duck robot as the idea that will be build.
 - [Concept art of the duck](/doc/ConceptArtDuck.md)
 - [Initial Project Idea](https://github.com/FontysVenlo/prj4e-repository-group_e02/blob/main/documentation/initial-project-idea.md)
+At the same time I learned project relevant knowledge in the INES course.
+What I learned can be seen [here](/doc/inesFeedbackWeek3.md).

 **Week4:**
 We made the duck idea more clear and started to formulated what the duck has to be able to do.
 We received the [feedback](/doc/feedbackWeek4.md) to limit the duck to only one environment and therefore decided to focus on water.

 I also started to work on the component list.

+At the same time I learned project relevant knowledge in the INES course.
+What I learned can be seen [here](/doc/inesFeedbackWeek4.md).

 **Week5:**
 In week 5 I got this [feedback](/doc/feedbackWeek5.md) and mainly researched into components to use for our project.
 I focused on the Speaker, compass, step down converter, distance sensor and micro controller.
 Although tome had to be changed later.
 Also I had to find a way to store sound files.
 - [ComponentList](https://github.com/FontysVenlo/prj4e-repository-group_e02/blob/main/documentation/GreatComponentList.md)
 Here I focused on the specifications of the components.
 Trying to find out whether they work with whatever micro controller we would choose.
 I had to consider the voltage needed, current consumption and with what protocols different components communicate.
 This was the first time that I really read through datasheets.
 However mistakes where made and will be reflected on and also explained in later weeks where I had to change some of the components.

+At the same time I learned project relevant knowledge in the INES course.
+What I learned can be seen [here](/doc/inesFeedbackWeek5.md).

 **Week6:**
 I prepared, worked on and held the pitch
  - [Pitch Speech](/doc/PitchSpeech.md)
-In this weeks [feedback file](/doc/feedbackWeek6.md) you can see what I have learned from that and also from other feedback.
+In this weeks [feedback](/doc/feedbackWeek6.md) you can see what I have learned from that and also from other feedback.

+At the same time I learned project relevant knowledge in the INES course.
+What I learned can be seen [here](/doc/inesFeedbackWeek6.md).

 **Week7:**
 In week 7 I have changed quite some components from the component list since they turned out to be suboptimal.
 Therefore the speaker and SD card reader changed to a [sound-module](https://www.tinytronics.nl/en/audio/audio-sources/open-smart-mp3-module-with-speaker) that combines both and will be easier to operate.
 The reason for that was that the previously chosen SD-card module was badly documented and the speaker needed an additional speaker-driver to work.
 To make sure that all the parts actually work together I decided for the previously mentioned sound module that already combines all of them and has practical commands that enable us to play specific mp3 files stored on a SD-card.

+At the same time I learned project relevant knowledge in the INES course.
+What I learned can be seen [here](/doc/inesFeedbackWeek7.md).

 **prjWeek1:**